wwwwwwari/Arcticons-New-Icons/files/README.md

 5. Using SVGO, re-save all the files as Optimized SVGs in a separate folder:
     1. `svgo -f ./work -i ./opti`
 ##### File Updates and Pull Request
-1. Ensure wwwwwwari's GitHub repo is in sync with Donnnno's using the web interface.
+1. Ensure that your GitHub repo is in sync with Donnnno's using the [web interface](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) before proceeding.
 2. Refresh the local PC's Arcticons repository folder with `git pull origin main`
 3. Make sure icon file names aren't duplicate with any existing and newly added icons - check `Arcticons/icons/` and `Arcticons/other/`
 4. Make sure no one has already submitted pull requests for any of the new icons yet - check open pull requests